NASA-IMPACT/veda-ingest-ui/README.md

 This will start the app and make it available at <http://localhost:3000/>.

-To bypass the cognito login, set the `NEXT_PUBLIC_DISABLE_AUTH` environment variable to true.
+To bypass the keycloak login, set the `NEXT_PUBLIC_DISABLE_AUTH` environment variable to true.
 This variable is als leveraged for Playwright testing.

 ## Configuring the Validation Form